-The following describes the business experience of each nominee for election to our Board of Directors, including other directorships held in reporting companies:
+The following describes the business experience of each of our current directors and each nominee for election to our Board of Directors, including other directorships held in reporting companies:

 Amir Adnani.
 Amir Adnani is a founder of the Company and has served as our President, Chief Executive Officer and a director since January 2005.
-Under his leadership, the Company has become the fastest growing uranium company listed on the NYSE American with the largest resource base of fully permitted ISR projects of any U.S. based producer.
+Under his leadership, the Company has become one of the fastest growing uranium companies listed on the NYSE American with one of the largest resource bases of fully permitted ISR projects of any U.S.-based producer.